Uranus in Aries

 In his newer unfettered guise, Uranus’s main foe is Pluto-symbol of the gradually accumulated-and-consolidated power that grants certain slices of ‘the ruling class’ a habitual dominance over all else.

 Needless to say, Uranus, who’ll be increasingly emboldened in his rebellious attitude, doesn’t easily submit to inherited injustices.
 As an innovator-spokesperson for the Aries cause, he’d sooner abandon the whole edifice and build a new one rather than struggling to scale walls somebody else (of questionable fiber?) built atop a rotten foundation.
+As such I hear more and more stories of people with major planets in Aries, particularly the Sun, going through many explosive personal dramas.

 And what does this ‘era’ mean, exactly?
 Across different zones of activity, we will witness parallel archetypal manifestations of revolutionary resistance to entrenched conglomerations of power, authority and wealth.
 We’re already catching glimpses of this on the stage of global politics.
 Let’s not, however, overlook the relevance of this spirit of insurgency in our personal lives.
 If indeed the personal is political, then the manner in which we choose to conduct our everyday activities-how willingly we settle for dis-empowering roles we’ve been ‘assigned’ by those with the titles and the money, or how defiantly we create alternatives for ourselves that provide greater freedom and individuality-becomes the very battleground for determining what kind of world we’ll live in.